Unofficial Transcript

 Fax: (734) 764-6056

 [email protected]

 The Scholastic Standing Committee (SSC) is comprised of faculty representatives and academic services staff members.
 Faculty members are appointed for a three-year term.
 The SSC studies problems related to, and defines criteria for, scholastic performance.
-The College of Engineering is committed to your success and our Scholastic Standing Academic Status Indicators are no exception.
+The College of Engineering is committed to student success and the Scholastic Standing Academic Status Indicators are no exception.
 These notations and restrictions were created to ensure students get individually crafted support and instructions in developing a successful continuing educational experience.

 In addition the SSC reviews all petitions within the College, including the Petition for Reinstatement, the Petition for Late Drop, the Petition for Exception to College Rules, and the Petition for Retroactive Term Withdrawal.